Due to corona measures, ProDemos is closed to visitors until 16 May.

 If you prefer to read it online, please download the pdf file: The Binnenhof.

 - Deutsch: diese Publikation bestellen (oder lesen Sie den pdf: Der Binnenhof)

 - Français: commander cette publication (ou lisez-vous le pdf: Le Binnenhof)

 - Italian: ordinare questa pubblicazione (o leggere la pdf: Il Binnenhof)

 - Spanish: solicitar esta publicación (o leer el El Binnenhof)

-Due to the measures to limit the spread of the coronavirus, our Visitor Centre is closed until 21 March.
+Due to the measures to limit the spread of the coronavirus, our Visitor Centre is closed until 16 May 2021.
 Please ignore the information below, as it pertains to a situation without corona measures.
-Are you looking for a special tour or event or do you have a request outside of...
+Are you looking for a special tour or event or do you have a request outside...